MixinNetwork/developers.mixin.one/developers-docs/docs/api/messages/encrypted.md

 ### checksum of the conversation

-The checksum uses to validate if there is any change in this conversation.
-If there's a device signed in again, there `session_id` will changed.
+The checksum used to validate if there is any change in this conversation.
+If there's a device signed in again, there `session_id` will change.
+Checksum is the md5sum of the conversation session_ids in ASC order.

 ```
 func GenerateUserChecksum(sessions []*Session) string {